stdgraph/graph-v2/doc/utilities.md

 }
 ```

-This class template comes with a number of specializations which make certain data members disappear when the corresponding teplate parameter is `void`.
+This class template comes with a number of specializations which make certain data members disappear when the corresponding template parameter is `void`.

-Thre is an analogous utility class for representing edge information.
+There is an analogous utility class for representing edge information.

 ```c++
 // header <graph/graph_info.hpp>